conoroshea1996/Cook-Book/README.md

 * A dislike button on each recipe
 * More Automated test for the business logic of the application
 * Form validation using python instead of html
+* On delete of a recipe if you are on users recipe it redirects you back to all recipes in the future I intend to fix this so it stays on user recipes but with limited time I choose not to spend to much time on this

 ## Technologies Used